SUSE/ha-sap-terraform-deployments/doc/sap_software.md

 Find here a guideline to know how to configure your storage.

+## Requirements

+Here are the things that the user must implement/have before using the project. **They are not executed by the project**:

+- Download and structure the SAP installation software in the correct storage option for each provider.
+- Check the compatibility between the SAP software and tools (HANA database version with S/4HANA version, and SWPM version with desired Netweaver/S4HANA version, for example).
+- Check if the files are properly uploaded or structured.
+If they are not, the project execution fails, sometimes being really difficult to find the root cause.

 ## SAP HANA

 To install the SAP HANA database, the HANA installation software must be available.
 This software is available in different formats.